 After Venice, we drove our Fiat Panda another 400km to the west coast of Italy, to a village called Levanto in the Cinque Terre region.
 We camped here for two nights and explored the beautiful villages of Vernazza and Manarola.
 Finally, we had warm weather and sunshine, and for our surprise, there was even possible to surf in Levanto!
 Too bad we didn’t have time for that.
 We both wished we could live here!

 After Cinque Terre, it was time for the last leg of the journey.
 One more 400km drive to Rome, where we dropped our car at the airport and continued with the train to the city for two nights.
 Rome was hot and touristy, but it was so cool to see all the history and buildings the city has to offer!
 Two days was not enough, but we had time to visit the Vatican City, went on top of the St. Peter’s Basilica where you could see the entire city of Rome!It was a dream come true to finally visit Italy and I really fell in love with the country.
 It amazing how much this country has to offer.
 Stunning mountains and nature in the Dolomites, beaches and the picture-perfect villages of Cinque Terre and the history and architecture of Rome and Venice.
 And of course the delicious food, wine and the coffee culture that any Finnish person will appreciate!

-I was very happy with the results that the new Cinema Wide lens gave!
+I was very happy with the results that the new Cinema Wide and the Pro Tele lens gave us!
 Very sharp for a mobile lens, easy to clip on and the best is that there is no corner distortion!
 It’s a perfect lens to have with you on a trip like this.